Pricing Docs MCP

 When you ask your agent to use Runhuman:

-1. Agent calls create_job with your URL, instructions, and an output schema it generates
+2. Agent calls create_job or run_template with your URL/instructions and an output schema it generates

-3. Agent calls wait_for_result with that job ID
+4. Agent calls wait with that job ID - this automatically polls until complete!

 5. When complete, agent receives structured results and the tester’s raw response